w3c/wcag-act/act-rules-format.md

 </aside>

 ### Mapping for Atomic Rules ### {mapping-for-atomic-rules}
-Mapping of requirements in atomic rules that are part of composite rules is limited to the conformance and incidental accessibility requirements mapped in their composite rules.
+Atomic rules may map to conformance requirements, secondary accessibility requirements, or no accessibility requirements.

 ### Mapping for Composite Rules ### {mapping-for-composite-rules}
-The Accessibility Requirements mapping for Composite Rules must include all mapped (conformance and secondary) requirements in atomic rules.
+The Accessibility Requirements mapping for Composite Rules must include all mapped requirements in atomic rules.

 ### Mapping Outside WCAG ### {#mapping-outside-wcag}